diogomartins96/covid-19-portugal/README.md

 ## List of Versions:

-V2.7 - 06/06 - Add a Daily Information on the 1st page.
+V2.7 - 06/06 - Add a Daily Information on the 1st page and a New About Page.

 V2.6 - 27/05 - Renew Layout.